thomasnordahl-dk/tester/docs/native-test-runners.md

 Admittedly this might be a bit of an "overkill" at such an early stage of the librarys life time.

 ## Command Line Script
-The command line script located in `dist/tester` utilizes the `CommandLineFactory` and the `CommandLineArguments` to create a runner and fetch the suites from the designated test file.
+The command line script located in `dist/tester` utilizes the `CommandLineRunnerFactory` and the `CommandLineArguments` to create a runner and fetch the suites from the designated test file.